 Command Description D[method] [d.d.d.d] [/ppppp] or D[method] [[@]name] [/ppppp] Dial a connection to a remote IP and Port using either UDP, TCP, or Telnet.
-You can only use ATD#19788 and ATDT#19788 locally. method = P-Establish a UDP connection T-Establish a TCP connection N-Establish a Telnet connection d.d.d.d = IP address to establish connection to name = Domain name to establish connection to name = Domain name to establish connection to ppppp = IP port to establish connection per S53 ATD P nnn.nnn.nnn[/ppppp]-Dial (establish) UDP session to the specified IP address/ port.
+You can only use ATD#19788 and ATDT#19788 locally. method = P-Establish a UDP connection T-Establish a TCP connection d.d.d.d = IP address to establish connection to name = Domain name to establish connection to pppp = IP port to establish connection per S53 ATDP-Dial (establish) default connection per S53 ATDPnnn.nnn.nnn[/pppp]-Dial (establish) UDP session to the specified IP address/ port.
 If the method, IP address, or port is omitted, the values from S53 are used.
 If a Telnet connection is requested (N) and the port is not supplied, port 23 will be used instead of the value from S53.
 Several special dialing numbers exist to make it easy to establish a PPP connection with the device.
-ATD#19788 or ATDT#19788 will establish a PPP connection (see \APPP on page 577).
+ATD#19788 or ATDT#19788 will establish a PPP connection (see \APPP on page 586).
 If a domain name is specified, the '@' symbol can be used to explicitly indicate the start of the name.
-For example, if " ATDPHONY " is issued, this will be interpreted as dial a UDP connection to "HONY".
+For example, if "ATDPHONY" is issued, this will be interpreted as dial a UDP connection to "HONY".
 To dial using the default method to host "PHONY", one would issue "ATD@PHONY".
-To end the connection, issue the ++++ escape sequence or drop the DTR line (if Ignore DTR S211=0 or &D2).
+To end the connection, issue the +++ escape sequence or drop the DTR line (if Ignore DTR S211=0 or &D2).
 Note: The source port of the session is the Device Port (set by DPORT). &D Query or set Data Terminal Ready (DTR) mode.
-AT&D? to query AT&Dn to set • n=0-Devices ignores DTR, same effect as HW DTR always asserted (same as S211=1); DTD is assumed to be on. • n=2-DTR drop causes the connection to drop.
+AT&D? to query AT&Dn to set n=0-Devices ignores DTR, same effect as HW DTR always asserted (same as S211=1); DTD is assumed to be on. n=2-DTR drop causes the connection to drop.
 Note: Do not use an equal sign (=) when issuing the command.

 Command Description DATZ Query or set the option, on any serial interface, to block device reset using ATZ.
-ATDATZ?[comm port] to query ATDATZ=[comm port], n to set • [comm port]=0-RS232 Serial Port • [comm port]=1-RS485 Serial Port • [comm port]=2-Dual Serial Port (relating to host on second serial port) • [comm port]=3-USB Serial • [comm port]=4-Telnet/SSH • [comm port]=99-ALL Ports (not valid for query; use only for setting) Note: Specifying a [comm port] is optional.
+ATDATZ?[comm port] to query ATDATZ=[comm port],n to set [comm port]=0-RS232 Serial Port [comm port]=1-RS485 Serial Port [comm port]=3-USB Serial [comm port]=4-Telnet/SSH [comm port]=99-ALL Ports (not valid for query; use only for setting) Note: Specifying a [comm port] is optional.
 When no [comm port] is included in the command-ATDATZ? or ATDATZ=1, for example-the command applies to the serial interface being used to send the command. n=0-Off.
 Block is disabled-ATZ resets the device. (default) n=1-On.
 Block is enabled-ATZ does not reset the device.
 E Toggle AT command echo mode.
-Note: In dual serial port mode, use E,0 for port 1 and E,2 for port 2.
-For example, ATE?,0 to query port 1, or ATE1,2 to set port 2.
-ATE? to query ATEn to set n=0-Echo Off; does not echo commands to the computer n=1-Echo On; echoes commands to the computer (so you can see what you type) Note: Do not use an equal sign (=) when issuing the command. Н ATH hangs up, immediately terminates the session (PAD or PPP).
-HOR Half-Open Response-In UDP auto answer (half-open) mode.
-Note: In dual serial port mode, use HOR,0 for port 1 and HOR,2 for port 2.
-For example, ATHOR?,0 to query port 1, or ATHOR=1,2 to set port 2.
-ATHOR? to query ATHOR=n to set n=0-No response codes when UDP session is initiated n=1-RING CONNECT response codes sent out serial link before the data from the first UDP packet Note: Quiet Mode must be Off.
+ATE? to query ATEn to set • n=0-Echo Off; does not echo commands to the computer • n=1-Echo On; echoes commands to the computer (so you can see what you type) Note: Do not use an equal sign (=) when issuing the command.
+H ATH hangs up, immediately terminates the session (PAD or PPP).
+Half-Open Response-In UDP auto answer (half-open) mode.
+ATHOR? to query ATHOR=n to set • n=0-No response codes when UDP session is initiated • n=1-RING CONNECT response codes sent out serial link before the data from the first UDP packet Note: Quiet Mode must be Off.
+Q Query or set AT quiet mode.
+If quiet mode is set, there are no responses to AT commands except for data queried.
+ATQ? to query ATQn to set • n=0-Off (default) • n=1-Quiet mode on Note: Do not use an equal sign (=) when issuing the command.